Supreme Court unexpectedly upholds provision prohibiting racial gerrymandering

 "Given this court's recent record on the Voting Rights Act, this is welcome and surprising," said UCLA law professor Richard Hasen, who has written extensively about election law.

-A three judge district court that included two Trump appointed judges, found that the state legislature's plan amounted to an illegal racial gerrymander under the voting rights act.
+A three-judge district court panel that included two Trump appointed judges found that the state legislature's plan amounted to an illegal racial gerrymander under the Voting Rights Act.
 And on Thursday, the Supreme Court agreed.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.